Sales of watercraft to nonresidents—Use of watercraft in Washington by nonresidents.

 These exemptions do not extend to the sale of boat trailers, repair parts, or repair labor.
 These exemptions also do not extend to a separate seller of unattached component parts, even though these parts may be manufactured specifically for the watercraft and/or permanently installed in or on the watercraft prior to the watercraft being delivered to and accepted by the buyer.

-(b) Exemption for vessels thirty feet or longer.
+(b) A one year "use permit" for vessels thirty feet or longer.

-Effective July 1, 2007, SHB 1002, chapter 22, Laws of 2007, a retail sales tax exemption is available for sales of vessels thirty feet or longer to individuals who are nonresidents of Washington.
+provide the retail sales and use tax exemptions for sales of vessels thirty feet or longer to individuals who are nonresidents of Washington.

-The following requirements must be met in order for an individual to claim this exemption:
+(i) Exemption requirements.
+The following requirements must be met in order for an individual to claim these exemptions:

 (A) The individual must provide valid proof of nonresidency at the time of purchase;